pericles-tpt/free-game-notifier/README.md

 2. Put your API User Key and API Token Key from PushOver into `creds.yml`
 3. Change the global variables (lines 6 - 8) in `api.py` to your liking
 4. Change `RUN_EVERY` in `main.py` to set the delay between checks for new free games
-5. Run `pip install -r requirements.txt`
+5. Run `pip3 install -r requirements.txt`
 6. Finally, run `python3 src/main.py` to start the program

 ## Future Improvements